musictopeople/tokio_postgres/README.md

 `cargo run`

 don't forget to set the path for the diesel cli in the diesel.toml file.
+I sometimes forget to do this and wonder for a second why my diesel migration commands don't work.